X

 6 Tax Filing Tips Parents Need to Know

-The Internal Revenue Service (IRS) offers many deductions and credits that benefit parents and other taxpayers who claim dependents.
+The Internal Revenue Service (IRS) offers many deductions and credits that benefit parents and other who claim dependents.

 To take advantage of these tax breaks, here are seven tax filing tips you need to know.